Grainne Mullin from Radius Housing talks about the Tenant Participation Accreditation Process with Supporting Communities.

 The Tenant Participation Accreditation Scheme is aimed at social landlords in Northern Ireland and the Republic of Ireland.

-The timescale for accreditation is entirely dependent on the landlord; however, 3-6 months is the norm.
-It should take no longer than six months.
+The timescale for completing the accreditation process is entirely dependent on each social landlord; however, about three months is normal.

 How does it work?

-The process of gaining accreditation involves six steps:
+The process of gaining accreditation involves five steps:

-Critical self-assessment of your TP practices and activities against the 10 TP Standards & Competencies.
-You will:
+• Complete a self-assessment of TP practices and activities against the TP Standards & Competencies.

 3. Focus Groups